What are “personal data”?

 - SHARING PERSONAL DATA

-Since prIME Oncology consists of a group of companies, all legal entities share personal data with other entities within the group.
-All entities within the group use the same data for the same purposes.
+prIME Oncology is part of a larger group of companies, all of which may share personal data with other companies within the group for legitimate business purposes, including their use of such personal data for the purposes set forth herein.

 We always work with trusted service providers, who help us to carry out our services and make us improve our work and our (online and offline) communication and act as processors.
 Since these service providers have skills and capabilities we may not have, it is in our and your interest that we collaborate with these third parties.
 These service providers are never allowed to process the personal data of prIME Oncology for other (commercial or noncommercial) purposes than the purposes previously defined by us.